ListingSpark solves home selling dilemma

 Before you get too confident you can negotiate lower commissions on either or both sides, keep in mind this is the agents’ livelihood and business is business.
 While they may agree to a lower commission, you may jeopardize the process.
 A real estate agent who knows they will make less commission on your deal than all of their others may not be as incentivized to show your home.
 They may prefer to spend their energy on higher-return deals with other clients.
 This could prolong your home sale.

 Working with a traditional real estate agent definitely has its perks.
 Home sellers barely have to lift a finger as the agent does most of the work.
 All you need to do is listen to your agent, make some decisions and write a few checks.
 For many, this full-service option is worth the 3% commission.
 The buyer’s agent has to be paid the other 3% commission regardless of how the home seller decides to sell their home.
-For others, 3% is too much to leave on the table and they opt for an alternative.
+For others, 3% is too much to leave on the table and they opt for an alternative to sell their home without a realtor, to avoid these commissions and save a significant amount of their money.

 Discount Real Estate Agent